Vikms95/js-top-todo-list/notes.md

 <!-- - Attach todo to project -->
 <!-- - Make the project input to insert todo case insensitive   -->
-- Make projects imposible to have same title, return a value to know the rendering has to be canceled
+- Make projects imposible to have same title, return a value to know the rendering has to be canceled:

 - Look into date library
 https://www.section.io/engineering-education/javascript-dates-manipulation-with-date-fns/